Sunday, November 11

 in management and entrepreneurship.
 Housed in the School of Design Strategies at Parsons, the program is part of a leading urban university known for its courses on design thinking, organizational management, nonprofit management, sustainability management, leadership, and entrepreneurship.
 Parsons is home to the

 ELab, a design-led business lab dedicated to entrepreneurial practice and research.
-ELab currently offers four programs, spanning from an alumni mentorship program to 3, 9, and 12 month fellowship, incubator, and accelerator options.
+ELab currently offers four programs, spanning from an alumni mentorship program to three-, nine-, and 12-month fellowship, incubator, and accelerator options.

 The Master of Science degree is awarded for completion of 36 credits.
 Transfer credits are not accepted.
 Students must maintain a 3.0 cumulative grade point average and fulfill all requirements in a timely manner.